 However, back specialists are a type of physiatrist who can diagnose and treat spinal disorders.
 In the beginning, the back specialist makes a suitable treatment plan based on the patient’s current condition so that the patient can return to his or her daily life.
 They do not prefer surgery at first.
-If required the specialist also do the job by making a team of health professionals including,
+If required, the specialist also does the job by making a team of health professionals, including,

 Evaluate the Reason behind Back Pain

 To treat the pain, the specialist has to understand the reasons behind the back pain.
 In many cases, individuals can suffer back pain because of spinal fractures.
 So, the pain management doctors in OKC first check your medical history and then do neurological and physical examinations.